miloscola/Capsrone23-DeepAR/README.md

 ![Sample results on electricity.
 The top 10 plots are sampled from the test set with the highest 10% ND values, whereas the bottom 10 plots are sampled from the rest of the test set.](./experiments/base_model/figures/best_ND.png)

+## Changes
+* moved for loop iterating over the training window from train.py to net.py to streamline code
+* added batch normalization to preprocessing
+* added comments to better document forward, train, evaluate, train_and_evaluate functions